European-XFEL/Karabo/doc/howto/scpiDevice.rst

 Polling Device Properties
 =========================

-All the expected parameters having the "poll" tag will be automatically polled (see :ref:`tags-section` Section).
+All the expected parameters having the "poll" tag will be automatically polled (see :ref:`scpi-tags` Section).
+The refresh interval is given by the 'pollInterval' device parameter.

+An immediate refresh can be triggered by the 'pollNow' command.

+The list of parameters to be polled can be reconfigured be means of the 'propertiesToPoll' property.
+For example, if you set it to 'handshake,baudRate' these two properties will be polled.
+The access level for 'propertiesToPoll' property is expert.

 A user's hook is also provided by the base class, allowing the post-processing of the polled properties.
 For example:

 .. code-block:: python